 -Wetnaps: The plumming in Bali is not exactly what most people would consider optimal.
 Most of the nice places will be fine, but there will still not be toilet paper always available at all bathrooms.
 It is a good idea to keep little wet naps or tissue with you at all times just in case of an emergency.

 -Travel Locks: Have a TSA approved travel lock on every zipper of your checked baggage.
-There have been instances of airport personnel sneaking drugs into tourists suitcases and the toursists getting caught and thrown in jail for it.
-There is a zero tolerance policy for drugs here, and you will get thrown in prison for life if you are caught with them, so lock your bags so no one can stuff anything in there.
+There have been instances of airport personnel sneaking drugs into tourists suitcases and the toursists getting caught and thrown in jail for it, so lock your bags so no one can stuff anything in there.

 -First Aid: Hydrogen peroxide, antibiotic ointment, bandaids, light pain killer, melatonin (if you have trouble adjusting to the time change), pepto bismol/immodium (in case of any stomach issues, anti itch lotion, zyrtec (antihistamine if you get serious bites that are driving you nuts), antifungal., cortisone cream (in case you get heat rash or skin irritation).